A great 'prepare ahead' healthy meal for the whole family - Mexican Sang Choy Bau! https://t.co/HaABEh40OA

-Food labels: fat-free or guilt-free?
+Food claims: fat-free or guilt-free?

 What do those brightly-coloured words that scream "fat-free" or "light" at you at the supermarket really mean?
 And what about "no cholesterol" or "high fibre" on the label?
 Some manufacturers make claims that are designed to attract your attention and make you choose their product over another.
 But take care!
 They don't always mean what you think they do and often emphasise one aspect (like low-fat) over another (like salt or sugar).